Sign in

 Chopping Axes

-These axes feature a broader, heavier head and are designed for chopping wood.
-They have a wedge-shaped blade that penetrates wood fibers effectively.
-If your primary task involves chopping logs or firewood, a chopping ax head is your best bet.
+Chopping axes are characterized by their wider, heavier heads, designed specifically for the task of chopping wood.
+They feature wedge-shaped blades that efficiently penetrate wood fibers.
+If your primary need is chopping logs or firewood, then a chopping ax head is the optimal choice for you.

 Splitting Axes